Connecting multiple IP Cameras together v1

 Step 6:

 If you are connecting the cameras directly to an NVR as “Plug & Play”, then they will connect and appear automatically after a minute or two.
-Alternatively, if you are connecting them to a separate POE switch, then they should be discoverable on the network and allow you to adjust any network settings so you can add them to your CCTV system.
+Alternatively, if you are connecting them to a separate POE switch, then they should be discoverable on the network and allow you to adjust any network so you can add them to your CCTV system.

 Key benefits: